dartmouth-cs98/21f-breeze/README.md

 John Weingart

 ## Acknowledgments
-Thank you, Tim :) !
+Thank you Tim and Natalie Svoboda!! :D